FIXTradingCommunity/fix-orchestra-spec/v1-0-RC5/orchestra_spec.md

     called a discriminator, that modifies the value space of another field.

+  - Repeating groups were moved to their own parent element from other components.

   - Scenarios overload the layout of a message or component for different use cases.

+  - The interfaces schema is new.

 ## Compliance